Variation of magnetic properties of Sr$_2$FeMoO$_6$ due to oxygen vacancies: Numerical Details

+We note as well that the slight tetragonal distortion is lifting the degeneration of the $d$ states.
+The crystal field at the Fe (Mo) site (now $D_\text{4h}$ point symmetry) splits the Fe (Mo) 3$d$ (4$d$) orbitals into three singlets $\ag$ ($\dzz$), $\bag$ ($\dxxyy$), and $\bbg$ ($\dxy$) and a doublet $\eg$ ($\dyz$ and $\dxz$).
+Since the deviation from the ideal $c/a$ ratio is only small, the states $\dxy$ and $\dzz$, as well as the states $\dxxyy$, $\dyz$ and $\dxz$, form two groups of states, which showed an almost similar density of states (DOS).
+Those are considered as $\eg$ and $\tg$ in accordance with other publications.

-For the microscopic understanding of the SFMO compound, we combined the theoretical results of three computational methods, namely the multiple scattering Green's function method HUTSEPOT \cite{ [{HUTSEPOT is a Green's function method and developed by A. Ernst \etal at the Max Planck Institute of Microstructure Physics, Germany.
-The basic features were described in }] [{}]Luders2001jpcm,*Luders2005prb}, the spin-polarized fully relativistic linear-muffin-tin-orbital (SPR-LMTO) method \cite{Anderson1975prb,Nemoshkalenko1983pssb,Antonov1995jmmm} and the Vienna \textit{ab initio} simulation package (VASP) \cite{Blochl1994prb-1,Kresse1999prb}.
+For the microscopic understanding of the SFMO compound, we combined the theoretical results of three computational methods, namely the multiple scattering KKR-Green's function method HUTSEPOT \cite{Luders2001jpcm,Luders2005prb}, the spin-polarized fully relativistic linear-muffin-tin-orbital (SPR-LMTO) method \cite{Anderson1975prb,Nemoshkalenko1983pssb,Antonov1995jmmm} and the Vienna \textit{ab initio} simulation package (VASP) \cite{Blochl1994prb-1,Kresse1999prb}.
 The main investigation of the electronic and magnetic properties were conducted with HUTSEPOT, whereas the XAS and XMCD spectra were calculated within the SPR-LMTO, and necessary structure relaxations were achieved with VASP.

-\paragraph{Electronic structure} The orbital resolved density of states (DOS) were calculated with HUTSEPOT within the full-charge density approximation to the crystal potential.
-For the Green's function, the angular momentum cutoff was $l_\mathrm{max} = 3$ and the Brillouin zone integration was done with a $\vec{k}$-point mesh of $12\times 12\times 12$.
-The complex energy contour was integrated over 24 Gaussian quadrature points.
-With the Green's function $G(E)$ of the system, all quantities of interest like the local density of states (LDOS) follow in a straightforward way.

-The exchange-correlation functional of a GGA-type was used very successful in the context of SFMO \cite{Kobayashi1998n, Xiang2005PhysStatSol}.
-Within the Green's function method, we used in particular the version of Perdew, Burke and Ernzerhof (PBE) \cite{Perdew1996prl, Perdew1997prl}.
-In order to deal with the strong correlations in the oxide system, the self-interaction correction (SIC) \cite{Luders2005prb} and the GGA$+U$ approach of Dudarev \etal \cite{Dudarev1998prb} implemented in the Green's function method were used ($U_\text{eff}=U-J$).
-For the SIC, only the LDA exchange-correlation functional can be used.

-We note, that the calculation of the electronic structure in SFMO is very sensitive to the choice of the atomic radii and the crystalline structure.
-We used the atomic radii, obtained from the largest overlap of atomic potentials.
-Using smaller radii for the Fe atoms led to a half-metallic solution independent of the exchange-correlation functional -- either LDA or GGA.
-We observed the same also within the SPR-LMTO method.
+All relevant input parameters and the discussion about the correct treatment of the electronic structure of SFMO are provided in the Supporting Information (SI).